nationalarchives/engineering-handbook/docs/resources/docker-images.md

 - are built for use on both `amd64` and `arm64` architectures
 - work with the [Python frameworks used within TNA](../technology/backend/python.md#frameworks) (Flask, Django and FastAPI)
 - contain healthcheck definitons
-- work for a number of preset environments
 - can be customised in terms of their thread counts, worker numbers, log levels etc.
 - can build any NodeJS assets as part of their build process
 - are linted with [hadolint](https://github.com/hadolint/hadolint) and [shellcheck](https://www.shellcheck.net/)